top of page

 Fluctuating Incomes

-Tenants who have fluctuating incomes because they work on a casual or sessional basis, will be required to submit income details on a quarterly basis if their income varies by more than 20% from week to week.
-Income assessments will be based on an averaging over the 13 week period.
+Tenants that have fluctuating incomes because they work on a casual or sessional basis will be required to submit income details on a quarterly basis if your income varies by more than 20% from payday to payday.

 Rent Review Process

-• Tenants who are employed will be required to have their employer sign an Employer’s declaration stating their income for the previous 26 weeks.
-Alternately they can provide official employer issued wages slips which show their Year to Date Income details.
+6. Tenants that are in receipt of wages will be required to have their employer sign a declaration form stating their income for the previous 26 weeks.
+Alternately you can provide an employer issued wage slip which shows year to date income details.

-• Where the tenant is self-employed they need to supply a copy of their most recent taxation return or profit and loss statement (as outlined in the Housing NSW rent assessment policy).
+7. Tenants that are self employed need to supply a copy of their most recent taxation return or profit and loss statement issued by an accountant.
+Allowable business deductions are outlined in the Housing NSW rent assessment policy.

 25 to 30%